cpheinrich/gaze-docker/README.md

-To verify that this ran correctly, check to make sure there is a new video called `tracking_sample_output.mp4` in the `videos` directory which includes the gaze tracking output.
+To verify that this ran correctly, check to make sure there is a new video called `tracking_sample_output.mp4` in the `videos` directory which includes the gaze tracking output, as well as a file `tracking_sample_output.csv` which contains the gaze parameters (theta and phi) for each frame of the video.

 ## Running gaze inference on your own data

 You can run gaze inference on your own videos.
 You must place the video inside of the `/videos` directory to give docker access.
 Follow the steps below.

+### Single video inference

 1) Place a video inside of the `videos/` directory.
 For example, suppose you add the video `my_video.mov` to this directory.
 The next step is to: